Energy solutions of singular SPDEs on Hilbert spaces with applications to domains with boundary conditions: Functional analytic setup

-\begin{remark} The incompressibility condition and the energy estimate are formulated in a way that corresponds to energy solutions that at time $0$ have a distribution with density with respect to $\mu$ that is in $L^2(\mu)$.
+\begin{remark} The uniform $L^2$ bound for the density and the energy estimate are formulated in a way that corresponds to energy solutions that at time $0$ have a distribution with density with respect to $\mu$ that is in $L^2(\mu)$.
 It would be possible to relax this to an $L^1$ density by replacing the control of moments by a control of probabilities, see \cite[Def.~13]{Graefner2024}. \end{remark}

 In applications to scaling limits of particle systems the following characterization of energy solutions is sometimes useful.